Serendipity Gottlieb

 Serendipity "Ren" Gottlieb is a fictional character from the Australian television soap opera Neighbours, played by Raelee Hill.
+Hill was spotted by the serial's casting director in a café, while she was on a break from filming another show.
+She was told to audition for the role, as she looked exactly how the producers had imagined Serendipity to look.
 She made her first appearance during the episode broadcast on 25 August 1994.
-Serendipity was introduced as the sister of Stephen Gottlieb (Lochie Daddo) and Mark Gottlieb (Bruce Samazan).
-She is a hippy who arrives in Erinsborough to see Mark.
+Serendipity was introduced as the sister of Mark Gottlieb (Bruce Samazan).
+Having been raised in a hippy commune, Serendipity retains her beliefs and is a "real bohemian".
+She moves in with Mark after returning to Australia from Amsterdam, where she worked as a nanny.
 During her time in the show she becomes good friends with Sam Kratz (Richard Grieve) and Annalise Hartman (Kimberley Davies), is almost beaten up by her boyfriend, becomes a designer and gets engaged to Luke Handley (Bernard Curry).
-Hill quit the role in 1995 and her final scenes as Serendipity aired on 7 September 1995.
+Hill left the show after her contract was not renewed and her final scenes aired on 7 September 1995.

 Casting

-In 1994, Network Ten told TV Week that they would be introducing a "younger, livelier look with six regular characters under the age of 18".
-Shortly after that announcement, Serendipity was introduced.
-Hill revealed that she was spotted by Neighbours casting director, Jan Russ, during a break from filming on Blue Heelers.
-Hill said "We got talking and she asked me to audition for the role of Serendipity Gottlieb."
-Hill later said "Apparently, I looked exactly how they imagined Serendipity to look so she suggested that I audition for the part and I got the job!"
+Raelee Hill was spotted by Neighbours casting director Jan Russ while she was on a break from filming on Blue Heelers.
+She often took her breaks in a café next to the Network Ten studio, where Neighbours was filmed, and Russ recognised Hill from her time on Paradise Beach.
+Hill commented "We got talking and she asked me to audition for the role of Serendipity Gottlieb."
+She later said that Russ had told her she looked "exactly" how the producers had imagined the character to look.
+Hill secured the part after attending the audition.

 Development

 The character's fictional backstory explained that she enjoyed living in the hippy communes with her parents when she was younger, and she retains her beliefs in the healing properties of crystals and rebirth.
-Author of Neighbours: The First 10 Years, Josephine Monroe described Ren as "one of life's free spirits" and wrote that she is ruled by her heart rather than her head.
-Hill said her character and her siblings all had a "fantastic upbringing" and that Ren is a "real bohemian and has a really great collection of crushed velvet smocks".
-Hill also said that playing Ren was "like taking a trip down memory lane" as she had been into the hippy lifestyle when she was a teenager.
-Ren "brought a breath of fresh air" into her brother, Mark's life.
-Their contemporary home decor reflected their personalities, and Andrew Anastasios of The Age wrote: "They are younger, less conservative, and Ren is 'a hippy fashion designer'."
-When Ren begins working with Danni Stark (Eliza Szonert) on her fashion business, her personality begins to change.
-She starts driving a BMW and "the power goes to her head."
+Josephine Monroe, author of Neighbours: The First 10 Years, described Serendipity as "one of life's free spirits" and wrote that she is ruled by her heart rather than her head.
+The character's name was later shortened to the "delight" of Hill, and the character became commonly known as Ren.
+Hill said Ren and her brothers all had a "fantastic upbringing", but where Mark Gottlieb (Bruce Samazan) wants security, Ren is a "real bohemian and has a really great collection of crushed velvet smocks".
+Hill also said that playing Ren was "like taking a trip down memory lane", as she had been into the hippy lifestyle when she was a teenager.
+She hung out with people similar to Ren, once sang in a medieval chanting group and shopped for her clothes at markets, but unlike her character, she grew out of it.
+A reporter for the Dumfries and Galloway Standard thought Hill's background helped her bring real conviction to the role.
+Hill also revealed that one of the show's directors told Hill that she looked like his idea of a hippy.